jakeajames/jelbrekLib/README.md

 # Issues

-- Not everything tested, but stuff should work
 - AMFID patch won't resist after app enters background.
-Fix would be using a daemon (like amfidebilitate; well one is coming soon, open-source ;D) or injecting a dylib
+Fix would be using a daemon (like amfidebilitate) or injecting a dylib (iOS 11)
+- trustbin() is broken on iOS 12 (will panic immediately after).
+Probably because of a bad patchfinder.
+(I get a valid pointer but if I do rk64(ptr) I get 0xXXXXXXXXfeedfacf)
+- rootFS remount is also broken on iOS 12.
+There is hardening on snapshot_rename() which *can* and *has* been (privately) bypassed, but it for sure isn't as bad as last year with iOS 11.3.1, where they made **major** changes.
+The only thing we need is figuring out how they check if the snapshot is the rootfs and not something in /var for example where snapshot_rename works fine.
+- patchAMFID() also broken.
+Not much point fixing this until we figure out CoreTrust.
+But, inject_dylib() probably works, if you wanna try with a binary signed with a legitimate certificate.
+Note: on A12 you need to take a completely different approach, bazad has proposed an amfid-patch-less-amfid-bypass in here https://github.com/bazad/blanket/tree/master/amfidupe, which will probably work but don't take my word for it.
+- kexecute() is also probably broken on A12.
+Use bazad's PAC bypass which offers the same thing.

 # Credits